EMBLAVEO (AZTREONAM+AVIBACTAM) Microbiology Testing for MDR Pathogens

 A Renaissance for Old Drugs: Fosfomycin and Colistin

 Fosfomycin Who would have thought that a drug that has been around since 1969 [2] could become eligible for QIDP status in 2015?
 Well, Zavante Therapeutics recently garnered the coveted QIDP designation for fosfomycin IV.
-This formulation has been available Continue reading A Renaissance for Old Drugs: Fosfomycin and Colistin
+This formulation has been available in Europe for a quite some time but not in the Continue reading A Renaissance for Old Drugs: Fosfomycin and Colistin